Stable black hole solutions with cosmological hair: Black Hole Perturbations and Stability Criteria

 \end{widetext} In these coordinates, the kinetic part of the Hamiltonian is positive-definite for the $\Xi_-$ background.
-There is therefore no ghost or gradient instability.
+There is therefore no ghost or gradient instability in the region outside the black hole horizon for this background.
 However, for the $\Xi_+$ background there remains a ghost instability in the scalar modes, as was also shown in \cite{Babichev:2012re}.
 This is a true instability that cannot be removed through a coordinate transformation, since there exists no direction which is timelike with respect to all effective metrics in this case.
 We show this in detail in appendix \ref{sec:AppendixHamiltonianBoundedness}.
-Therefore, only the $\Xi_-$ branch is stable against scalar perturbations near the black hole horizon.\footnote{ Furthermore, apparent tachyon instabilities remain in the even metric and scalar modes since the $\psi^2$ and $\delta\varphi^2$ terms in the Hamiltonian are not positive-definite.
+Note from the quadratic Lagrangian for scalar perturbations \eqref{eq:QuadraticActionsFull}, that the effective metric for these perturbations does not have a horizon at $r=r_s$.\footnote{ There will most likely be a horizon for scalar perturbations at some $r\leq3r_s/4$, but this lies outside the region where our quadratic actions are accurate. } Scalar perturbations can therefore travel past the black hole horizon and we thus need to check the stability of scalar perturbations in the black hole interior as well.
+Extending our analysis down to the minimum radius where our quadratic actions are accurate ($r\approx3r_s/4$), we find that the $\Xi_-$ background has a ghost instability behind the black hole horizon -- see appendix \ref{sec:AppendixHamiltonianBoundedness} for details.\footnote{We thank Gilles Esposito-Far\`ese for discussions on this point.} Therefore, neither branch is stable against scalar perturbations in the vicinity of the black hole.\footnote{ Furthermore, apparent tachyon instabilities remain in the even metric and scalar modes since the $\psi^2$ and $\delta\varphi^2$ terms in the Hamiltonian are not positive-definite.
 However, this is the case for the metric modes when expressed in these variables even in GR.
 A thorough analysis of the stability as in \cite{Wald:1979lth} in this case shows that the background (despite the apparent tachyonic instability) is in fact stable against even parity metric perturbations.
 For the scalar perturbations a more involved analysis would be required to study their tachyon stability. }